oracle/dotnet-db-samples/samples/README.md

 * Managed ODP.NET Samples: Demonstrates how to connect managed ODP.NET to Oracle Autonomous Database via a console and an ASP.NET web app. <br>
 * Unmanaged ODP.NET Sample: Demonstrates how to connect unmanaged ODP.NET to Oracle Autonomous Database via a console app.

-Azure Active Directory
+Azure Active Directory/Microsoft Entra ID
 ----------------------
-* Demonstrates connecting to Oracle Autonomous Database using an Azure Active Directory token with ODP.NET Core, managed, and unmanaged.
+* Demonstrates connecting to Oracle Autonomous Database using a Microsoft Entra ID token with ODP.NET Core, managed, and unmanaged.

 Bulk Copy
 ---------